From Grandma’s Casserole to Vegan Sushi: Generational Lunch Trends

 Gen X’s Fusion Food Favorites

 Moving on from Baby Boomers’ healthy choices, let’s look at Gen X’s love for fusion food, a trend you can easily add to your family’s lunch menu.
-Gen Xers grew up between the mid-60s and early 80s during a time of cultural shifts and globalization, which greatly impacted their food preferences.
+Gen Xers grew up between the mid-60s and early 80s during cultural shifts and globalization, greatly impacting their food preferences.

 Cultural influences on Gen X’s cuisine are visible.
 They were the first generation to see food as a multicultural experience.
+Many fusion food trends originated in the United Kingdom during the 1960s and 1970s.
 This means they love Mexican enchiladas, which combine their bold, hearty flavours with the delicate, light taste of Japanese sushi—a fusion dish.

 Globalization has a significant impact on fusion food.
-Thanks to trade and travel opportunities, Gen Xers can access ingredients and cuisines worldwide.
+Gen Xers can access ingredients and cuisines worldwide thanks to trade and travel opportunities.
 They’re not afraid to mix and match, resulting in unique combinations like Thai tacos or Italian ramen.

 Millennial’s Quick Fix

 Moving on to the millennial generation’s eating habits, they opt for quick, easy meals that don’t sacrifice flavour or nutrition.
+With its diverse food scene, New York City has significantly influenced Millennial food trends.
 As a generation that’s all about hustle, millennials need food options that can keep up with their fast-paced lives without compromising their health-conscious mindset.

 Here are three millennial lunch ideas that are quick, easy, and nutrition-packed: